-The Primary Air Inlet must be fully open when starting a fire or when refueling.
+The Primary Air Inlet must be open when starting a fire or when refueling.

-Step 1.
-Open the primary air control fully.
+- Open the primary air control fully by placing the Control Lever all the way to the LEFT (HIGH). - 2.

-Step 2.
 Place several sheets of crumpled newspaper in the stove.
 Avoid using glossy or colored paper, as these burn poorly.
-At the front of the firebox, place on the paper six or eight pieces of dry kindling split to a finger-width size, and on the kindling lay two or three larger sticks of split dry wood approximately 1-2" (25-51 mm) in diameter.
+At the front of the firebox, place on the paper six or eight pieces of dry kindling split to a finger-width size, and on the kindling lay two or three larger sticks of split dry wood approximately 1-2" (25-50 mm) in diameter.
+(Fig. 28)